wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-portal-get-started-with-live.md

 ## Configure a live encoder and ingest live stream

->[AZURE.NOTE] This step will require the channel’s ingest URL that was mentioned in the previous step.
+>[AZURE.NOTE] This step will require the channel's ingest URL that was mentioned in the previous step.

 For detailed information about how to configure Wirecast and start ingesting the stream, see [Wirecast Configuration](http://azure.microsoft.com/blog/2014/09/18/azure-media-services-rtmp-support-and-live-encoders/).